Intensive Green Roof

 Intensive green roofs tend to be areas where greater access and people traffic is envisaged.
 Please click here for a cross section of the system layers.
 This is the cross section diagram

 Intensive green roofs offer considerable benefits to the urban landscape far and above anything a light sedum roof can offer.
 With the increased soil levels and intricate planting, natural gardens and parkland can be recreated on rooftop level, meaning:

-- More diverse vegetation will attract insects in far higher numbers, in turn increasing the level of birdlife in the roof garden.
+- More diverse vegetation will attract insects in far higher numbers, in turn, increases the level of birdlife in the roof garden.

 - Dust and polluting particles will be absorbed – as much as 0.5 kg of particles per m2 at high substrate levels.

 - Up to 80% of water can be absorbed by the plants and drainage layers where the substrate is 900mm deep.
 Intensive green roofs also slow down the run-off during the initial deluge by up to 12 hours